Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Relationship with almost complex maps to the -sphere

 It is easily checked that the two transformations in \eqref{f-phi} are inverse. \end{proof}

 The above constructions give strongly conformal harmonic maps into $G_2/\SO{4}$ with Gauss bundles of rank $1$.
-To get ones with Gauss bundle of rank $2$, we adopt a different sort of construction, as follows.
+To get ones with Gauss bundles of rank $2$, we adopt a different sort of construction, as follows.

 \begin{proposition} Let $F:M \to S^6$ be an almost complex map with image not contained in a totally geodesic $S^2$.
 Set $\psi_3 = G^{(1)}(f) \!\times\!
 G^{(2)}(f)$ and $\psi_{-3} = \ov{\psi}_3$.
-Then $\varphi = \psi_{-3} \oplus f \oplus \psi_3$ is a strongly conformal harmonic map $M \to G_2/\SO4$ with $\rank\,G'(\varphi) = 2$. \end{proposition}
+Then $\varphi = \psi_{-3} \oplus f \oplus \psi_3$ is a strongly conformal harmonic map $M \to G_2/\SO4$ with\/ $\rank\,G'(\varphi) = 2$. \end{proposition}